 Include the kids

 You’re more likely to have a good response if you invite guests to bring their kids.
-Childcare is expensive and sometimes hard to schedule, so setting up a kids table and providing some kid-friendly entertainment will enable more guests to attend.
+Childcare is expensive and sometimes hard to schedule.
+Setting up a kids table and providing some kid-friendly entertainment will enable more guests to attend.
 This is another advantage you have when entertaining at home, rather than a restaurant.

 Most of us are still recovering from post-holiday financial strain.
-January nights are cold and dark, and an evening at home, in the company of good friends, may just be the perfect way to warm your heart and relieve your wallet.
+January nights are cold and dark.
+An evening at home, in the company of good friends, may just be the perfect way to warm your heart and relieve your wallet.